 All members of the faculty and staff should read and understand both their building and department Emergency Plans and familiarize themselves with their emergency procedures and evacuation routes.
 Employees must be prepared to assess situations quickly but thoroughly and use common sense in determining a course of action.
 They should follow Emergency Plan procedures to report a fire or other emergencies that require immediate attention, and evacuate the building to pre-designated areas in an orderly manner.
 Faculty members are seen as leaders by students and should be prepared to direct their students to assembly areas in the event of an emergency.

-Emergency College Closings
+Emergency Buffalo State Closings

 Timely Warning Policy